htcondor/htcondor/docs/users-manual/dagman-applications.rst

     to ``job8.out``.
 The single log for all job events of the entire DAG is ``wholeDAG.log``.
 Using one file for the entire DAG meets the limitation that no macro substitution may be specified for the job log file, and it is likely more efficient as well.
-This node’s executable is invoked with
+This node's executable is invoked with

     ::